-Ramban: The Torah writes "Shabbos la'Hashem" in connection with Shabbos Bereishis, because Hashem Kevayachol, rested on it, which is why we may do no Melachah on it.
-And it uses the same expression regarding the Shemitah because it is the seventh (the Shabbos) of the cycle of years.
+Ramban: The Torah writes "Shabbos la'Hashem" in connection with Shabbos Bereishis, because Hashem (Kevayachol), rested on it, which is why we may do no Melachah on it.
+And it uses the same expression regarding the Sh'mitah because it is the seventh year (the Shabbos) of the cycle of years.

-Seforno: It implies that, since one is not occupied with tilling the land, one should spend the year in the service of Hashem, 4 to a certain degree even the farmers, who are not on such a high level.
+Seforno: It implies that, since one is not occupied with tilling the land, one should spend the year in the service of Hashem 4 to a certain degree - even the farmers, who are not on such a high spiritual level.
 5

-Moshav Zekenim citing Ramban: Shemitah is testimony that the world was created for 6000 years, and the seventh millennia will be Shabbos and eternal rest.
-One who denies Shemitah is like one who denies Creation and the world to come, like it says about Shabbos.
+Moshav Zekenim citing the Ramban: Sh'mitah is testimony that the world was created for six thousand years, and the seventh millennia will be Shabbos and eternal rest.
+Consequently, denying Sh'mitah is akin to denying the Creation and the world to come, like it says about Shabbos.
 This is why the Torah is so stringent concerning Sh'mitah

-Rashi: Where the Torah uses the same expression (in Shemos 20:10).
+Rashi: Where the Torah uses the same expression (in Yisro, Sh'mos, 20:10).
 See Ramban's objection to this explanation.

-Seforno: Just as one is supposed to do on Shabbos, where the Torah uses the same expression (in Shemos 20:10).
+Seforno: Just as one is supposed to do on Shabbos, where the Torah uses the same expression (in Yisro, Sh'mos 20:10).